ARMmbed/mbed-os-5-docs/docs/cont/adding_exporters.md

 ### Python code for `__init__.py`

-First, will make our class a subclass of Exporter:
+First, we will make our class a subclass of Exporter:
 ```python
 from tools.export.exporters import Exporter

 class My_Makefile(Exporter):
 ```

-We must define the name, toolchain, and target compatibility list.
-These will be contained in class-level **static** variables.
+We must define the name, toolchain and target compatibility list.
+Class-level **static** variables contain these.

 We will name our exporter `my_makefile`: